 \begin{widetext} \fbox{ }

 \end{widetext}

-The vector field to construct a 2D skyrmion can be represented as the vector distribution unwrapped from the vectors on a parametric sphere (see Box~1).
-Thus, diverse topological textures of skyrmions can be obtained by arranging vectors on the parametric sphere or changing the unwrapping ways.
-The topological property of a skyrmionic configuration can be characterized by the skyrmion number $s$, as well as additional topological numbers, such as polarity $p$, vorticity $m$, and helicity $\gamma$, as defined in Box~1.
+The vector field which forms a 2D skyrmion can be obtained as the vector spatial distribution unwrapped from the vectors on a parametric sphere (Box~1).
+Various topological textures of skyrmions can be achieved by appropriately arranging vectors on the parametric sphere or changing the way how they are unwrapped.
+The topological property of a skyrmionic configuration is characterized by a skyrmion number $s$, as well as additional topological numbers, such as polarity $p$, vorticity $m$, and helicity $\gamma$, as defined in Box~1.

 These topological numbers determine classification of quasiparticle types.
 In the case of $m=1$, the skyrmions of $\gamma=0$ or $\gamma=\pi$ are classified as \textit{N\'eel-type} and exhibit a hedgehog texture around the quasiparticle~\cite{kezsmarki2015neel}.
 For $\gamma=\pm\pi/2$, the skyrmions are classified as \textit{Bloch-type} with a vortex texture around the center~\cite{milde2013unwinding}.
 In the case of $m=-1$, the topology is defined as anti-skyrmion with a saddle (anti-vortex) texture~\cite{nayak2017magnetic}.
-Geometrically, the distinction of an anti-skyrmion is a counter-clockwise vector distribution along the perimeter encircling a skyrmion center; the vectors of an anti-skyrmion wrap around the center clockwise ($-2\pi$), while the vectors of a skyrmion wrap around the centre counter-clockwise ($2\pi$), as shown in Fig.~\ref{f1}.
-In the case of large values of vorticity associated with larger value of a skyrmion number, the skyrmions are designated as higher-order skyrmions~\cite{zhang2017direct}, e.g., as shown in the fourth column of Fig.~\ref{f1}.
-Physics behind different unwrapping styles is related to a particular system properties.
-For example, the Neel and Bloch types of magnetic skyrmions are decided by the behavior of domain wall types with different magnetic anisotropy.
+Anti-skyrmions cannot be classified by anti-N\'eel or anti-Bloch types due to the intrinsic symmetry of a saddle structure, which is only wholly rotate itself by tuning helicity.
+Geometrically, the distinction of an anti-skyrmion is a counter-clockwise vector distribution along the perimeter encircling a skyrmion center; the vectors of an anti-skyrmion wrap around the center clockwise ($-2\pi$), while the vectors of a skyrmion wrap around the centre counter-clockwise ($2\pi$) (Fig.~\ref{f1}).
+In the case of large values of vorticity associated with larger value of a skyrmion number, the skyrmions are designated as higher-order skyrmions~\cite{zhang2017direct} (Fig.~\ref{f1}).
+Physical realisation of different unwrapping styles is related to a particular system properties.
+For example, the N\'eel and Bloch types of magnetic skyrmions are determined by the behavior of domain walls with different magnetic anisotropy.
 For optical skyrmions, symmetry breaking is one of the factors that defines an unwrapping style.